 Prenatal vitamins and supplements get two thumbs up from the medical community.
 Even for those of us eating the healthiest of meals, our food likely falls short of several crucial vitamins that are important for developing follicles and embryos.

-Your typical prenatal supplement contains good stuff like folic acid, vitamin D, calcium, and iron, and it can be beneficial to take one even if you aren’t actively trying to conceive (TTC).
-It’s also possible (though not certain) that if you take a women’s daily supplement not specifically formulated for prenatal health, adequate amounts of this good stuff are already included.
+Your typical prenatal supplement contains good stuff like folate, vitamin D, calcium, and iron, and it can be beneficial to take one even if you aren’t actively trying to conceive (TTC).
+It’s also possible (though not certain) that if you take a women’s daily supplement not specifically formulated for prenatal health, adequate amounts of this good stuff may already be included.

-You should begin taking prenatal supplements before actively trying to have kids (or undergoing egg retrieval and IVF procedures) because it may take time for the vitamins and minerals to get to optimal levels in the body.
+You should begin taking prenatal supplements before actively trying to have kids (or undergoing IVF procedures) because it may take time for the vitamins and minerals to get to optimal levels in the body.
 The American College of Obstetricians and Gynecologists' (ACOG) official rec is to get in 600 micrograms (mcg) of folate per day during pregnancy.
-But because folate can be hard to get enough of from food alone, ACOG suggests starting a prenatal with at least 400 mcg of folate at least one month before pregnancy.
-A new study has shown, though, that taking a prenatal daily up to a year before conception has been shown to reduce preterm births and prevent neural tube (brain and spine) defects in babies.
+But because folate can be hard to get enough of from food alone, ACOG suggests starting a prenatal with at least 400 mcg of folate at least one month before pregnancy to support fetal neural tube (brain and spine) development.*

-Though there’s variability between brands, most prenatals have the same all-star lineup of active ingredients.
+Though there’s variability between brands, many prenatals (including our Prenatal Multi) have the same all-star lineup of active ingredients.
 Let’s briefly get acquainted with each.

 Ingredient 1: Folate

-Prenatal folic acid supplementation is a big deal — such a big deal that it’s been praised as one of the greatest public health breakthroughs of the 20th century.
-A 1991 study of folic acid supplementation among women trying to conceive was actually stopped midway through when they found that supplementation could prevent 70-80% of neural tube defects in babies (the neural tube is the structure that eventually becomes the brain and spinal cord).
-It was deemed so effective that it would have been unethical to not give folic acid to all women in the study.
+Prenatal folic acid (a form of folate) supplementation is a big deal — such a big deal that it’s been praised as one of the greatest public health breakthroughs of the 20th century.
+A 1991 study of folic acid supplementation among women trying to conceive was actually stopped midway through because folic acid was so effective at supporting fetal neurodevelopment that they decided to give it to all of the women in the study.*

 Folic acid, folate, or methylfolate?

-You may be hearing some buzz about using folate — or methylfolate — over folic acid in prenatal supplements.
+You may be hearing some buzz about the differences between folate, methylfolate, and folic acid in prenatal supplements.